 Small make-up bag w/ mascara, concealer, lipstick, eye shadow (I never wore make-up when we were in SE Asia, but in more temperate climates I do break it out now and then)

-Compact dual-voltage hair dryer (I hardly used one for years, but have discovered that my shorter hairstyle really doesn’t do well if I let it air dry, so I bought this a few months ago—I kind of hate being someone who travels with a hair dryer, but there you go)
+Compact dual-voltage hair dryer (I hardly used one for years, but have discovered that my shorter hairstyle really doesn’t do well if I let it air dry—I kind of hate being someone who travels with a hair dryer, but there you go)

 Various vitamins and supplements